 The official event site will be in front of the old hale downwind from “old man’s beach”.

 BEACH CLEAN UP LED BY SURFRIDER FOUNDATION

 Encouraged for all to join, bring friends, bring family and come to help clean up our awesome beach.
 Trash Bags will be provided; we recommend bringing gloves.
 The Clean-Up will take place at 8:00 am on Friday, June 3rd.Let´s all show some love and respect for our playground!

-The Mandatory Competitor’s Meeting will be held at 9 am on June 12th at the event site.
+The Mandatory Competitor’s Meeting will be held at 9 am on June 3rd at the event site.
 This is where all the info will be given, the day’s schedule will be set, and the riders will be notified when they go out on the water.
 First Possible start will be at 11am every day of competition.